All Episodes

 And here's another thing, too, folks.

-It's the old saw that many Americans think this nation is in crisis.
+It's the old saw that many Americans think this nation is in crisis, serious with not much time left crisis.

-But inside the beltway, there is no such thinking whatsoever.
+But inside the Beltway, there is no such thinking whatsoever.

-And when people inside the beltway are told that there are people who think this way, they poo-poo it.
+And when people inside the Beltway are told that there are people who think this way, they poo-poo it.

-They mock it, they reject it, rather than study it.
+They reject it rather than study it.

-What do you mean crisis?
+What do you mean, crisis?

 Because where they live, everything's fine.